 Pinning is always welcome and appreciated!

 Join us and get your craft mojo on!
-To gain access to the free crochet frog pattern for Gabriola, if you’re not already an e-mail subscriber, you need to become one by filling out the form below.
+To gain access to our other free patterns, if you’re not already an e-mail subscriber, you need to become one by filling out the form below.
 When you confirm your e-mail, you’ll receive a welcome message with the password (sorry but Bloglovin’ subscribers won’t have access to the password unless subscribed by e-mail).
 We change the password periodically, so check the newsletter often.
 You’ll find out new freebie library at Birdz on the Fly.